vitorgalvao/alfred-workflows/DenteAzul/README.md

-Use `btt` to view and toggle bluetooth status and its menu bar visibility.
+Use `btt` to view and toggle bluetooth status.

 ![](https://i.imgur.com/Wjry0Nv.png)